COVID-19

 Counseling & Psychological Services (CAPS) are available by calling (858) 534-3755.
 More information is available on the CAPS website.

-Students whose COVID-19 diagnosis disrupted their academic obligations are encouraged to contact their Dean of Student Affairs for support.
+Students whose COVID-19 diagnosis has disrupted their academic obligations are encouraged to contact their Dean of Student Affairs for support.

 COVID-19 Safety Tips